 In this supportive guide you will find resources on how to use this tool in your teaching.

-- For general information about WordPress, please see back to the tool's main page.
+- If you are seeking general information about this tool, please refer to the tool's main page.

-- For details on technical help with this tool, please refer to the support section on the main tool page.
+- For technical help with this tool, see the support section for this tool.

 Overview